OpenDSA/OpenDSA/RST/en/Development/SelfOrg.rst

    :satisfies:
    :topic: Search

+.. odsalink:: AV/Development/selforgCON.css

 Self-Organizing Lists
 =====================

-While ordering of lists is most commonly done by key value, this is not the only viable option.
+While ordering of lists is most commonly done by :term:`key` value, this is not the only viable option.
 Another approach to organizing lists to speed search is to order the records by expected frequency of access.
-While the benefits might not be as great as when organized by key value, the cost to organize (at least approximately) by frequency of access can be much cheaper, and thus can speed up sequential search in some situations.
+While the benefits might not be as great as when sorted by key value, the cost to organize (at least approximately) by frequency of access can be much cheaper, and thus can speed up :term:`sequential search` in some situations.

 Assume that we know, for each key :math:`k_i`, the probability :math:`p_i` that the record with key :math:`k_i` will be requested.